 - Twisting Shadows: The Twisting Shadows location will grow as the synergy between Dark locations grows.
 As an X/X location, the stats on this location change throughout the game, as X is the number of Dark locations in play.
 If players are keeping the location lock under control, this one can be relatively harmless.
 But if the encounter deck gets its way, the Twisting Shadows will be upwards of 5 threat and 5 quest points in no time.
 This location also comes with a When Revealed effect that attempts to counter location control.
 When this location is revealed, all progress from Dark locations is removed.
 This means that slow-burning location control cards like Northern Tracker will often fall short of clearing a Dark location in the staging area before one of the three copies of this card gets revealed.
-You would be better off using effects like Mirkwood Explorer, that places a lot of progress at once, enough to clear a location.
-While in play, the Twisting Shadows won’t do anything nasty, besides raising the number of Dark locations in play.
-It is a relatively low priority location, until players start getting more than 4 Dark locations in play at once.
+You would be better off using effects like Mirkwood Explorer, which places a lot of progress at once, enough to clear a location.
+While in play, the Twisting Shadows won’t do anything nasty besides raising the number of Dark locations in play.
+It is a relatively low priority location until players start getting more than 4 Dark locations in play at once.
 There are a few cards that work great with Twisting Shadows though.
 Thror’s Key will blank the location’s textbox, making X = 0.
-This means the location is explored immediately, and the players get essentially a free encounter card.
-There is also no punishment for travelling to this location, so even if this is the only option for travelling, it is a decent destination.
+This means the location is explored immediately, and the players essentially get a free encounter card.
+There is also no punishment for travelling to this location, so it is a decent destination even if this is the only option for travelling.
 It is nice to get rid of this location before it grows too large.
 By the time you have 5+ Dark locations in play, it will also take a while to explore this location.
 Woodmen’s Path can help with this, always lowering the quest points on Twisting Shadows to 1, even if they get buffed by effects like Narrow Fissure.

 - Narrow Fissure: Speaking of that location, let’s cover Narrow Fissure, the other new location in the encounter deck.
-This one isn’t a Dark location itself (unless Shadow-fall hits it), but does contribute to the Dark trait synergy on locations.
+This one isn’t a Dark location itself (unless Shadow-fall hits it), but it does contribute to the Dark trait synergy on locations.
 The Narrow Fissure will come into play with Doomed 1, so all players have to increase their threat by 1.
 It also provides a passive buff to all Dark locations of +2 quest points.
-This not only targets locations in the staging area, but also any active locations with the Dark trait.
-This can make it harder to clear locations in the staging area, and also makes the Cave Torch less useful than it was.
+This targets not only locations in the staging area but also any active locations with the Dark trait.
+This can make it harder to clear locations in the staging area and also makes the Cave Torch less useful than it was.
 To further pour salt into the wound of a next to useless Cave Torch, the Narrow Fissure cannot get any progress onto it while the Cave Torch is ready.
-That means that players need to exhaust it for some reason (by using its ability, to cancel Burning Low or to travel to Lightless Passage) before being able to clear the single quest point on the Narrow Fissure.
-Since players don’t generally exhaust the Cave Torch in this Nightmare version, it may cost some time to explore the Narrow Fissure.
+That means that players need to exhaust it for some reason (by using its ability to cancel Burning Low or to travel to Lightless Passage) before being able to clear the single quest point on the Narrow Fissure.
+Since players don’t generally exhaust the Cave Torch in this Nightmare version, exploring the Narrow Fissure may cost some time.
 Things get worse if Shadow-fall hits this location, as it will suddenly get +5 quest points by boosting itself.
-So players can either accept that locations will take 2 more progress to clear (+6 if all copies of Narrow Fissure are in play, the effects will stack) or they can use some tricks to get around this location.
-Thror’s Key comes to mind again, as blanking this text box not only removes the buff, but also allows players to place progress on the Narrow Fissure whenever.
+So players can either accept that locations will take 2 more progress to clear (+6 if all copies of Narrow Fissure are in play, the effects will stack), or they can use some tricks to get around this location.
+Thror’s Key comes to mind again, as blanking this text box not only removes the buff but also allows players to place progress on the Narrow Fissure whenever.
 Players can also use the Mariner’s Compass to get rid of this location and swap it for another one.
-This clears the buff too, allowing some locations to be explored more easily.
-Effects like Distant Stars and Explore Secret Ways are also interesting, but will require some more effort.
+This clears the buff, too, allowing some locations to be explored more easily.
+Effects like Distant Stars and Explore Secret Ways are also interesting but will require some more effort.
 This location does lose its immunity to progress once the players lose control of the Cave Torch after 5 uses.
 Though by that time, this location won’t be the biggest concern you have.

 With treacheries like Dark and Dreadful, and Sudden Pitfall, the Nightmare version of this quest didn’t need a lot more treacheries to be added.
 Only one new treachery is added to the encounter deck, which tries to set up more synergy with Dark locations.

 - Shadow-fall: This is the only new treachery in the expansion, and its focus is to make more of the locations in the game gain the Dark trait.
 This means that the treachery can whiff if all locations in play are already Dark!
-That’s why this treachery always surges, so you potentially get hit by this, and still have to reveal another encounter card.
+That’s why this treachery always surges, so you potentially get hit by this and still have to reveal another encounter card.
 When this card is revealed, it will attach to any non-Dark location in play (players get to choose if there are multiple options).
 The attached location gains the Dark trait and gains +3 quest points to make it more difficult to escape.
 The +3 quest points also prevent players from clearing the location in the staging area with just the Cave Torch, as the location will require multiple uses of the torch to be cleared, and you really don’t want to do that.
 It should be noted that while nearly all non-Dark locations can be targets for this treachery, the East Gate is not!
-That is because the location is immune to card effect, which includes any and all encounter card effects as well.
-That means that if you reveal Shadow-fall as a part of setup, and there are no other non-Dark locations in play, it simply surges and players avoid this condition attachment.
+That is because the location is immune to card effects, including any and all encounter card effects.
+That means that if you reveal Shadow-fall as a part of setup, and there are no other non-Dark locations in play, it simply surges, and players avoid this condition attachment.

-The best counter to this treachery is to simply cancel it, although you should really save your Test of Will for Dark and Dreadful and Burning Low.
-It is better to remove the location from the staging area if you get the chance, or to put a ton of progress on the location at once with Evening Star or Mirkwood Explorers.
+The best counter to this treachery is simply canceling it, although you should really save your Test of Will for Dark and Dreadful and Burning Low.
+It is better to remove the location from the staging area if you get the chance or to put a ton of progress on the location at once with Evening Star or Mirkwood Explorers.